OUR TEAM

 “I recently hired Lou for a complicated plumbing job and he went above and beyond my expectations.
 His outstanding service and expertise resolved all issues completely and the resulted in a far better system.I highly recommend Lou for his exceptional workmanship, professionalism, and work ethic” -Julie B.

-MICHELLE FAULKNER | FINANCIAL DIRECTOR | BUILDER
+MICHELLE FAULKNER | DIRECTOR OF OPERATIONS | BUILDER

 Upon pursuing her bachelor’s degree in Environmental Studies, Michelle quickly learned how exceedingly problematic conventional Western ways of living and building are to every being on this planet.
 Alternative ways of encountering the Earth became tangible when she attended the Earthship Academy in 2018.
 Her mind was changed on the ways of traveling when she participated in a humanitarian build in Puerto Rico with Biotecture Planet Earth in 2019.
 She gained immense experience managing the Earthship Visitor Center for three years from 2019 to 2022.
 This experience included everything from educating the public on sustainable building principles to learning the ways of managing a small business.
 Michelle has recently graduated with a master’s degree in Ecopsychology, studying the relationship between humanity and the Earth which seeks pathways of reconnection.
 Helping people reconnect to the non-human (natural) world is her passion.